 Wife: [Formal] Eldest daughter of Tawara Chikahiro

-Children: Tanenaga, Takahashi Motontane, Taneshi, Ryūko (formal wife of Kii Tomofusa), daughter (wife of Katō Masakata), daughter (wife of Nagano Sukemori), daughter (formal wife of Sagara Yorifusa), daughter (wife of Itaba Nagatsune), daughter (wife of Akizuki Naomasa)
+Children: Tanenaga, Takahashi Mototane, 種至, Ryūko (formal wife of Kii Tomofusa and, later, Sagara Yorifusa), daughter (wife of Katō Masakata), daughter (wife of Nagano Sukemori), daughter (wife of Itaba Nagatsune), daughter (wife of Akizuki Naomasa)